1 2 aim

 • Optimizing conditions in the body to make gene therapies more successful are key goals as we look to the future.

-• Dystrophin restoration is not a cure, but it will lead to greatly improved quality of life for people with Duchenne, mimicking the slower disease progression of Becker muscular dystrophy.
+• dystrophin restoration is not a cure, but it will lead to greatly improved quality of life for people with Duchenne, mimicking the slower disease progression of Becker muscular dystrophy.
 With that in mind, more research will need to focus on ways to improve treatment of Becker.

 Learning from other paediatric diseases